 Framework for Policy Creation and Oversight

-Policies and procedures are enacted to direct the interaction between the University and its constituents and community members.
-Policies are written statements that translate the University's mission, values, and obligations into daily actions by making explicit to the University community the behaviors for which its members will be held accountable.
+Policies and procedures are enacted to direct the interaction between the University, its constituents and community members.
+Policies are formal, written statements that translate the University's mission, values, and obligations into daily actions by making explicit to the University community the behaviors for which its members will be held accountable.
 University policies exist within a broader legal environment (see Understanding the Policy Hierarchy section below).

 Understanding the Policy Hierarchy